-27 Climate change: We will consider recommending voting against the chair, and other relevant directors or resolutions, at companies where we consider a company's response to the risks and opportunities presented by climate change to be insufficient, using a range of indicators, including the Transition Pathway Initiative assessment.
+- 27 Climate change: We will consider recommending voting against the chair, and other relevant directors or resolutions, at companies where we consider a company's response to the risks and opportunities presented by climate change to be insufficient, or its activities and reporting, including its financial statements, to be materially misaligned with the goals of the Paris Agreement.
+This is informed by a range of indicators, including the Transition Pathway Initiative assessment and the Climate Action 100+ Benchmark. - 28 Climate transition plans: On votes on climate transition plans, we will assess proposals against key criteria of (i) alignment to the Paris Goals and achieving 1.5C; (ii) the quality of the plan to deliver this; and (iii) the commitment of the company to achieving its stated goals.